-Civil engineering is the oldest of the engineering disciplines.
-It involves the planning, design, construction, operation and maintenance of buildings, highways, railways, airports, seaports, and other structures of modern society.
-Given the global need for rebuilding, maintaining and further developing infrastructure, the demand for civil engineers has never been greater.
-Civil engineers can choose from a broad spectrum of career opportunities in industry, government and private consulting.
+There’s always a need for rebuilding, maintaining and further developing infrastructure, so the demand for civil engineers has never been greater.
+Civil engineers can find career opportunities in industry, government and private consulting.

-Prospective students are encouraged to apply as early as possible, in order to complete the admissions process.
-Requirements include a high school degree from an accredited institution, official SAT/ACT scores, transcripts from all previously attended post-secondary institutions.
-Students transferring from a public university or college within the state of Florida must submit passing scores from the College Level Academic Test (CLAST).
+Apply early.
+You’ll need a high school degree from an accredited institution, official SAT/ACT scores, transcripts from all other colleges you’ve attended.
+If you’re transferring from a public university or college in Florida, you must submit passing scores from the College Level Academic Test (CLAST).

-FIU and the College of Engineering and Computing offer a variety of financial aid opportunities and scholarships to qualified students.
+Our College offers financial aid and scholarships to qualified students.
 The amounts and eligibility requirements of these awards vary depending on the type of award.
-Merit-based financial assistance is highly competitive, hence, students are encouraged to apply early.
+Merit-based financial assistance is highly competitive, so apply early.

-The curriculum consists of 128 credit hours.
-Lower division requirements include at least 60 hours of pre-engineering credits.
-Up to 90 academic credits may be transferred from an ABET accredited institution of higher education.
-In addition, all students must meet the University Foreign Language Requirement, must pass the CLAST or have it waived, and must meet all of the state and university requirements for graduation.
+You’ll need 128 credit hours to graduate.
+Lower-division requirements include at least 60 hours of pre-engineering credits.
+Up to 90 academic credits may be transferred from an ABET-accredited institution of higher education.
+You must also meet the University Foreign Language Requirement, pass the CLAST or have it waived, and meet all of state and university requirements for graduation.